mssun/rpython-by-example/rffi/index.rst

 declaring low-level external C function, registering function as external, defining C types, etc.

-Call functions in libc
+Call Functions in libc
 ----------------------

 The following example shows how to use rffi to call math function in libc.

 .. literalinclude:: ../code/rffi_abs.py

-Separate module source
+Separate Module Source
 ----------------------

 You can also write C function directly.
 The C build tool of RPython translator